14 Days in Benin

 Afternoon

-Dantokpa Market exploration
+Dantokpa Market wander

 Evening